Films About Ghosts (The Best Of...): Track listing

-UK version

-Later versions of this disc include "Accidentally in Love", the Crows' hit single from the soundtrack of DreamWorks Animation Studios' Shrek 2 (2004).
+Pressings of this disc from mid 2004 onward include "Accidentally in Love", the Crows' hit single from the soundtrack of DreamWorks Animation Studios' Shrek 2 (2004).
 The Dutch version of this album includes a new version of "Holiday in Spain", recorded as a duet with Dutch band Bløf.
 The single, in English and Dutch, went number one in the Netherlands, as did the album after the success of the single.

-The original British version contained the song "Blues Run the Game", a cover of a Jackson C. Frank song.
-The South American version contained the song "4 White Stallions" (Live from Amsterdam) and Enhanced CD data.
+The original British version contained the song "Blues Run the Game", a cover of a Jackson C. Frank song and later pressing have a version of "Four White Stallions" from New Amsterdam: Live at Heineken Music Hall February 4–6, 2003.
+The South American version contained the latter and Enhanced CD data.

 This album was released twice in Australia, the second release containing a DVD of live performances.
 A version with a second disc containing the Music-Video-Edited versions of "American Girls", "Mrs. Potter's Lullaby", "Angels of the Silences", "Round Here", "Daylight Fading", "A Long December" and "Mr. Jones" was also released in the United Kingdom.